Sparky

 How We Calculate

 Estimates are based on surveyed trade rates for licensed carpenters across Australian capital cities, adjusted for regional labour markets and typical material costs.
 All prices include GST.
 Figures cover standard residential door and timber window work.
-Aluminium windows, commercial glazing, and structural modifications requiring engineering are not included.
+Aluminium and uPVC windows, commercial glazing, and structural modifications requiring engineering are not included.

 Know what you need?